Dismantling Racism and Building Equity

 Additionally, the Anti-Racism Code of Practice is used as the cornerstone of the CCSI strategic planning for organizational and operational goals, program management, and capacity-building efforts.
 The objective is to align the CCSI goals and practices with anti-racist and anti-oppressive lenses to best support our workforce, the communities, programs, and people CCSI engages with daily.

 Learn More About Our Offerings

 CCSI supports organizations in developing a Diversity, Equity, and Inclusion (DEI) strategy that is aligned with and embedded into your organization’s culture, mission and goals.
 The strategic plan includes goals that link organizational business outcomes with DEI results, as well as goals that call for systemic change through individual approaches to education and learning.

 This powerful exercise is designed to help community leaders, health and human service providers, area businesses, and other community stakeholders deepen their understanding of the day-to-day challenges faced by those living in poverty and how current systems, policies, and practices create barriers.

-CCSI is involved with over 20 other organizations in the Greater Rochester area to take an active role in helping to reduce and eliminate the effects of structural racism.
-The Racial Equity and Justice (REJI) initiative seeks to address racism by focusing on organizational change and building community capacity for racial equity.
-Each participating organization has a team that helps their organization develop concrete action plans to change policies, procedures and structures that perpetuate inequity.
+The Racial Equity and Justice Initiative (REJI) seeks to address racism by focusing on organizational change and building community capacity for racial equity.
+CCSI has a team that develops concrete action plans to change policies, procedures and structures that perpetuate inequity.